-Eastside Primetimers is an approved Impact Management Provider for the Access Impact Management Programme, the Growth strand of which is just getting underway.
+Eastside Primetimers is an approved Impact Management Provider for the Access Impact Management Programme.

 This role builds on our track record of delivering some 40 impact projects in 2016-2017, including as part of the Big Potential programme, with clients ranging from specialist local charities and foundations to regional and national charities.
 It means that we are now available to support social ventures seeking funding from the Impact Management Programme Growth strand to improve their impact management systems and processes.

 Finding the right technology solution can often be an important part of effective impact management.
 With this in mind, Eastside Primetimers has partnered with Economic Change CIC, specialists in using Salesforce for impact measurement and management.
 We know that some ventures already use systems such as Salesforce as part of their customer relationship management, but without optimising its capabilities for impact management purposes.
 By partnering, we can offer a joint impact and system proposition.